 - Always apply the latest OS updates and restart the VM.

-Preserve the image changes
+Preserve the Image Changes

 Changing a running VM’s configuration or file system does not affect its base image.
 As soon as you delete the VM, your changes will be lost, and you will need to recreate them manually on other VMs.
-To create changes that stick and appear on future deployments, you can commit your changes to the base image, save the changes as a new image, or push your changes to an OCI-compatible registry.
-Glossary: Commit changesCommit modifies the original base image of the respective VM instance.
+To create changes that stick and appear on future deployments, you can commit your changes to the base image, save the changes as a new image, or push your changes to an OCI-compatible registry.Commit: Modifies the original base image of the respective VM instance.
 With this operation, you apply the current state of a VM instance over the base image of its VM config.
-This way, newly deployed instances will launch in the same state as your current VM.
+Newly deployed instances will launch in the same state as your current VM.
+This operation restarts the VM.Save: Creates a new base image from the current state of the respective VM instance.
+To use it, you need to create a new VM config that references the new base image.
+This operation restarts the VM.Push: Pushes your changes to the specified OCI-compatible registry, image, and image tag.
+Registry credentials are required to push an image.

-Return to the command line on your local machine and run the following command.
-You can get the <VM_NAME> from the GET /namespaces/orka-default/vms output you ran earlier.
+<VM_NAME> from the GET /namespaces/orka-default/vms output you ran earlier.

 cURL